gcarrascohuertas/electrochemical_ORR_procesing_autolab/README.md

 - Stacked plots associated to oxygen analysis.
 - Stacked plots associated to ORR analysis.
 - Koutecky-levich plots.
+- Bode and Nyquist plots for nitrogen (0 rpm, 1000 rpm and 2000 rpm) and oxygen (1600 rpm).
 - Number of electrons involved in ORR.
 - Limiting current in ORR.
 - Halfway potential in ORR.